CroPo/roguelike-tutorial-2018/part_6/README.md

 With all these changes I made, everything compiles again.
 But it's far form what I actually had before.
 The next thing I need to do is changing the rendering, so that everything will be rendered again.

+#### Updating the rendering

+Since I wrecked the rendering, I need to restore it.
+Theoretically, I could just take the `color` and `glyph` values from the Entity and move them to the `Position` component.
+This wouldn't feel right, though, because not everything which has a position needs to be rendered onto the map, and not everything which could be drawn needs a position.
+So I'll move these to a new `Component`: `Render`.
+This new component holds both the glyph and color values, and a method to render itself to a given `Position`.
+The `Render` component does not necessarily need to know about or use the `Position` component, it basically just needs to know _where_ to put _what_ character in _which_ color.

+The problem is now: I can't create different `Render` components for each type of creature I have, because of the changes is made to `add_creature`.

+For now, to conclude this step, I will actually change it so that every entity looks the same - because I want to test if everything works as intended.